What is continuous partial attention?

 The younger generations are on the leading edge of thought for the coming dominant attention paradigm.
 This is one of the many reasons why the most successful companies are likely to effectively recruit, employ, incent, and manage representatives from every generation and keep an active listening channel toward the ideas and ideals, and the habits and passions of the younger generation.

-When I’ve interviewed 18-22 year olds, I notice that they are often using communications technology in a mode that I call “semi-sync.”
+In 2006, when I’ve interviewed 18-22 year olds, I noticed that they are often using communications technology in a mode that I call “semi-sync.”
 It’s not quite synchronous and it’s not really asynchronous communication either.
 Text messaging is often used in a semi-sync way.
 When Jyri Engestrom, Jaiku co-founder, demonstrates Jaiku, he describes semi-sync usage patterns.
 Meanwhile, Matt Webb, in collaboration with Nokia, is experimenting with interfaces that ease the stress of continuous partial attention.
-Jyri is actively looking at ways to manage activity streams as well as interoperability issues.
+Jyri was actively looking at ways to manage activity streams as well as interoperability issues.

-Many in the generation now entering the workforce view phone calls as intrusive and prefer text messaging.
-In interviews, orbits of communication are described: My Space to keep up with a wide set of friends and acquaintances, text messaging for both one to one and one to many communications and, for one’s closest friends, phone calls.
+In 2006, many in the generation entering the workforce view phone calls as intrusive and prefer text messaging.
+In 2020, this seems to still be the case.
+In interviews, orbits of communication are described: Facebook, Instagram, Twitter to keep up with a wide set of friends and acquaintances, and text messaging for both one to one and one to many communications and, for one’s closest friends, phone calls.
+I’m interested in what you’re noticing.

 What do we do about it?

 We have focused on managing our time.
 Our opportunity is to focus on how we manage our attention.
 We are evolving beyond an always-on lifestyle.
-As we make choices to turn the technology OFF, to give full attention to others in interactions, to block out interruption-free time, and to use the full range of communication tools more appropriately, we will re-orient our trek toward a path of more engaged attention, more fulfulling relationships, and opportunities for the type of reflection that fuels innovation.
+As we make choices to turn the technology OFF, or to put the technology away, and to give full attention to others in interactions, or to block out interruption-free time, and to use the full range of communication tools more appropriately, we will re-orient our trek toward a path of more engaged attention, more fulfilling relationships, and opportunities for the type of reflection that fuels innovation.

 BREATHE.
-Notice what happens to your breath as you pull down and check your email or vmail.
-Most of us hold our breath.
-Some of us tighten our upper body.
+The way we breathe enables a given type of attention.
+Slower breathing is often associated with reflection and an easier ability to focus.
+Fast, shallow breaths are often associated with a multi-focus sense of urgency or fear.
+Notice what happens to your breath as you open and review your email or vmail.
+Many of us hold our breath.
+Some of us tighten our upper body or shift our posture.
 If we’re aware of what we’re doing and we are able to manage our breath — that is, keep breathing — the stress response is minimized.
+Take a moment to notice how your breathing patterns influence your emotions and vice versa.

-How do we react to friends and loved ones who just can’t put the phone or Blackberry away — there are a range of approaches.
-When you sit down to a meal, you can let them know that you’re putting your phone/Blackberry away so you can focus your attention on them.
+How do we react to friends and loved ones who just can’t put the smartphone away? there are a range of approaches.
+When you sit down to a meal, you can let them know that you’re putting your smartphone away so you can focus your attention on them.
 You can let them know you’re expecting one call you need to take for 2 minutes, and after that, you’ll be putting your device away.
-You can choose activities that require full attention or activities that you would be able to enjoy whether they were on their Blackberry or not.
+You can choose activities that require full attention or activities that you would be able to enjoy whether they were on their smartphone or not.